Aliases for BSG Gene

 GeneCards Summary for BSG Gene

 BSG (Basigin (Ok Blood Group)) is a Protein Coding gene.
-Diseases associated with BSG include Ameloblastoma and Alveolar Soft Part Sarcoma.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Degradation of the extracellular matrix.
+Diseases associated with BSG include Severe Acute Respiratory Syndrome and Ameloblastoma.
+Among its related pathways are Degradation of the extracellular matrix and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include mannose binding.
 An important paralog of this gene is NPTN.